Mihai Olos: First solo show in Bucharest (1968)

-Local or Transylvanian critics began to write about Mihai Olos' art beginning with the first shows of his work in Maramureş.
-His inclusion among the 13 artists shown at "Kalinderu Gallery", had been an incentive to Petru Comarnescu's and other critics to publish in Bucharest art magazines about his work, while his presence at the Brâncuşi Colloquium imposed him to public attention.
+Local or Transylvanian critics began to write about Mihai Olos' art beginning with the first shows of his work in Maramureș.
+His inclusion among the 13 artists shown at "Kalinderu Gallery", had been an incentive to Petru Comarnescu's and other critics to publish in Bucharest art magazines about his work, while his presence at the Brâncuși Colloquium imposed him to public attention.
 This reputation helped him to open his first one-man show at a central art gallery on Magheru boulevard in Bucharest, in January 1968.

-There were 26 oil paintings with different themes (the best known among them: "Dance from Oaş" and "Pipers"), most of them abstract.
+There were 26 oil paintings with different themes (the best known among them: "Dance from Oaș" and "Pipers"), most of them abstract.
 There were also 37 mixed technique paintings on wood, and 5 banners hinting at church ceremonials.
 One of the paintings included in the catalog represented a stylized crucifixion.
-The show was a success with quite a number of critical articles in the press, not only in Bucharest but also in the provinces, among the authors, besides Petru Comarnescu, being sculptor Ion Vlasiu, art critics Olga Buşneag, Eduard Constantinescu, and younger critic Radu Varia who will become one of his friends.
+The show was a success with quite a number of critical articles in the press, not only in Bucharest but also in the provinces, among the authors, besides Petru Comarnescu, being sculptor Ion Vlasiu, art critics Olga Bușneag, Eduard Constantinescu, and younger critic Radu Varia who will become one of his friends.

 The same year he had four sculptures exhibited at the Triennial of Milan.
 Unfortunately, the show was devastated by rioters and it was closed down.
 Nevertheless, the artist succeeded to recover his sculptures.
 This success encouraged the artist to apply for a passport in order to visit Italy as a tourist.